 As our world becomes increasingly digitized and automated, the need for facility management professionals who can manage and operate advanced building systems continues to grow.

-In this blog post, we’ll discuss seven of the most important facility management trends that you should be aware of to stay ahead of the curve in 2022 and beyond.
+In this blog post, we’ll discuss seven of the most current facility management trends that you should be aware of to stay ahead of the curve in 2022 and beyond.

 Facility Management Trends in 2022

-As the world moves towards mid-2022, the following trends are observed in the facility management industry:
+As the world moves towards mid-2022, the following current trends are observed in the facility management industry:

 - The growing importance of predictive maintenance